 When and How to Start for CAT Preparation

-CAT aspirants who really want to crack CAT without letting your job comprise, must start from today.
+Aspirants who want to crack CAT without compromising their jobs must start today.
 Experts suggest preparing for the CAT at least 8-9 months before the exam.
-However, since you have a job, start a little before.
+However, since you have a job, start a bit early.
 Prepare a schedule that includes all the sections of CAT.
-Spend 4 hours daily for CAT preparation.
+Candidates should spend 4 hours daily for CAT preparation.
 If you can’t include all the subjects in a day, then divide it into alternate days.
 The most important thing is to devote more time to those topics on which you do not have a command.
 Considering different caliber in each individual, set a timetable accordingly.

 Set a Daily Schedule